 In order to make sure that home and business owners are aware of when they have a leak somewhere in the building, gas companies have since been adding mercaptan to the gas to make it easier.
 Without the addition, the natural gas is just as odorless as it is colorless, increasing its danger.

 The mercaptan mixed into the natural gas piped into our homes adds a particularly nasty smell that many have said to smell like rotten eggs or sulfur.
 Since the stench would drastically stand out among the likely more pleasant smells of your home or the gas stove smells like gas when off, the building’s occupants are more than likely going to notice it and call the gas company or a technician to find the leak.

 If you’re not quite willing to place your complete trust and evidence of a leak in your senses, there are a few good ways to check with items.
 One of the more classic ways to check for a gas leak from stove burner systems is to use a mixture of soap and water.
 Many people prefer to use a mix of 50% water to 50% liquid soap and pour that into a spray bottle

 To check out where leaks might be, spray the solution over an area you suspect a leak might be in.
 If – after leaving the mixture there for some time – no bubbles form on your stove top, clean it off and try another area.
 However, if you do see bubbles start to form, that’s a positive sign that the leak is there.
-Call Clover Services or your gas company for help right away.
+Call Clover Contracting or your gas company for help right away.